 If you are leaving the UK, make sure to research laws and restrictions about pets and dogs.

 Packing Your Pet Carrier

 When the time comes to get ready for the moving process, the last thing you'd want to pack is your bird's cage.
 First, you'll have to move your bird from its regular cage to the new carrier.
-Some airline companies suggest putting an avian harness as they might insist on getting most birds out of their carrier while it gets inspected.
-To properly pack your pet's cage, remove all movable parts and hand wash them.
+Some airline companies suggest using an avian harness as they might insist on getting most birds out of their carrier while it is inspected.
+Remove all movable parts and hand wash them to properly pack your pet's cage.
 Clean both the cage and any accessories or toys that go inside.
 Make sure everything is dry before packing it up and be sure to wrap the pieces separately to avoid damage during transport.
 The cage and accessories for the pet should be packed in the truck last because they will be the first thing to unpack when you get to your new house.